ibm-cloud-docs/solution-tutorials/application-log-analysis.md

    cd application-log-analysis
    ```
    {:codeblock }
 2. Push the application to {{site.data.keyword.Bluemix_notm}}.
-You need to be logged in to the region, org and space in which the {{site.data.keyword.loganalysisshort}} service was created.
+You need to be logged in to the location, org and space in which the {{site.data.keyword.loganalysisshort}} service was created.
 Copy and paste these commands one line at a time.
    ```bash
    ibmcloud login
    ibmcloud target --cf